mgavrin/heraldry/README.md

 # heraldry
 Resources for generating SCA armory art.

+Known issues: Sometimes the tincture in the dexter chief corner is not the first one in the list passed in.
+Change the order of the list as a workaround.

 TODO: (This is just for the anki deck for now, but it will be helpful when I get to more complex stuff later.)

 * Acquire art assets